thombashi/pathvalidate/README.rst

 Summary
 -------

-A python library to validate/sanitize a string such as filenames/variable-names/excel-sheet-names.
+A Python library to validate/sanitize a string such as filenames/variable-names/excel-sheet-names.

 Features
 ---------